reinator/tutorial_metabarcoding/_pages/0_Logging_on.md

 cp mark.pem ~
 ```

-Give your user permission to read anda write to the keyfile:
+Give your user permission to read and write to the keyfile:

 ```shell
 chmod 600 mark.pem